DenizenScript/Denizen-Beginners-Guide/source/guides/non-denizen/3d-models.md

 #### Cleanup

-This is all good and all, but we want to make sure our new model is optimized for players to use in their builds without causing too much lag.
+This is good, but we want to make sure our new model is optimized for players to use in their builds without causing too much lag.

 An easy way to do this is to cull any faces that players will not see.